TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 28/Matthew 28.4.md

 ---

-and for fear of him the watchers did quake, and became as dead men.
+For fear of him, the guards shook, and became like dead men.